Understanding IAAA Model

 Best Practice: Enforce MFA for all privileged accounts and sensitive systems to mitigate credential theft and phishing attacks.

 Authorization determines what a verified user can access based on predefined policies.
-It enforces the principle of least privilege (PoLP)—granting only the minimum permissions necessary to perform job functions.
+It enforces the principle of least privilege (PoLP), granting only the minimum permissions necessary for a user’s role.

 Authorization Models